opsmanager/vim-config/README.md

-# OpsManager Vim Config
+# My Personal Vim Config

-Cloned from Neo, You should give theirs a try.
+Cloned from OpsManager, You should give theirs a try.

 ## Pre-requisites